cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

 ### request.py
  >This script sends a request to the web service(predict.py) which accepts transaction details and returns the prediction of whether the transaction is fraudulent or not.
 I used one transaction detail to run this request.
 ### Train.py
- > This s a Python script for training the model.
+ > This is a Python script for training the model.
 This script contains code I used to train my final model
 ### xgb_model.bin.
  > This is the model used for the prediction, it is saved to disk.

 <h2 id="topic3"> 3.
 Running this project</h2>
 To run this project, follow these steps.
+Navigate to your command line and enter these commands.

 ### Step 1: Clone the repo

-Navigate to your command line and enter this command.

 `git clone https://github.com/cyberholics/mlzoomcamp-midterm-project.git`

+### Step 2: Enter the project directory

+`cd mlzoomcamp-midterm-project/`

-###
+### Step 3: Install dependencies

+`pipenv install`